apache/privacy-website/faq/committers.md

 Court decision around Google Analytics have changed various times in the past years and made it's use uncertain.

+For this reason, ASF projects shall not use Google Analytics at all.

 ### Can I use Google Fonts?

 You can use Google Fonts, but please host the fonts on ASF servers.